Is There a Dimmer Outlook Ahead for Caterpillar Inc. (CAT)?

 CAT’s Market Performance

-CAT stocks went up by 1.33% for the week, with a monthly drop of -0.13% and a quarterly performance of 21.25%, while its annual performance rate touched 116.68%.
-The volatility ratio for the week stands at 2.86% while the volatility levels for the past 30 days are set at 2.10% for Caterpillar Inc..
-The simple moving average for the period of the last 20 days is 1.27% for CAT stocks with a simple moving average of 29.27% for the last 200 days.
+CAT stocks went up by 2.52% for the week, with a monthly jump of 3.62% and a quarterly performance of 21.30%, while its annual performance rate touched 120.33%.
+The volatility ratio for the week stands at 2.62% while the volatility levels for the past 30 days are set at 2.27% for Caterpillar Inc..
+The simple moving average for the period of the last 20 days is 2.96% for CAT stocks with a simple moving average of 30.69% for the last 200 days.

 Analysts’ Opinion of CAT